Housing Executive and housing association tenants - your right to repairs

-A qualifying repair will be considered a repair which does not cost in excess of £250 to carry out, but if not completed within a specified time is likely to jeopardise your health or safety.
-The majority of these repairs would be electrical or plumbing work, although there will be instances where building repairs will be deemed as qualifying repairs.
+A qualifying repair will be considered a repair which does not cost more than £250 to carry out, but if not completed within a specific time is likely to a risk to your health or safety.
+The majority of these repairs would be electrical or plumbing work, although there will be cases where building repairs will be deemed as qualifying repairs.

 How can you get repairs done?

 You should tell the Housing Executive or the housing association what repairs need to be done.
 When a repair is reported you will be informed of the following:

 - the last date for the repair to be carried out